tejasbubane/book_my_ticket/README.md

 * Simple one-click ticket booking flow.
 No payment step - hence no pending status field on tickets.
 * Instead of listing all tickets, show booked shows with number of tickets booked.
 * No multi-language (i18n).
+* No admin role to create events - all users can create events.